 piCxr: A session index value that is associated with the session context handle returned from this call.
-This value in conjunction with the session creation time stamp value returned in the pulTimeStamp parameter will be passed to a subsequent call to the EcDoConnectEx method if the client requests to link two Session Contexts.the session contexts.con szDNPrefix: An implementation-dependent value that specifies a DN prefix that is used to build message recipients.
-An empty value indicates that there is nothing to prepend to recipient entries on messages.
+This value in conjunction with the session creation time stamp value returned in the pulTimeStamp parameter will be passed to a subsequent call to the EcDoConnectEx method if the client requests to link two Session Contexts. <10> The server MUST NOT assign the same session index value to two active Session Contexts.
+The server is free to return any 16-bit value for the session index.

-The server MUST also use the session index when returning a RopPending ROP response ([MS-OXCROPS] section 2.2.14.3) on calls to the EcDoRpcExt2 method, as specified in section 3.1.4.12, to tell the client which Session Context has pending notifications.
+The server MUST also use the session index when returning a RopPending ROP response ([MS-OXCROPS] section 2.2.14.3) on calls to the EcDoRpcExt2 method, as specified in section 3.1.4.2, to tell the client which Session Context has pending notifications.
 If Session Contexts are linked, a RopPending ROP response can be returned for any linked Session Context.